WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 ### Deduplicate CA-Rs

 Once all of the Census Annotation Regions have been created for all images, we next need to de-duplicate them to ensure that no image with mutliple CA-Rs overlap.
-We wish to eliminate any ambiguity during ID processing.
+We wish to eliminate any ambiguity during ID processing because it is possible for Census Annotations to physically overlap.
+The benefit here is to prevent any duplicate features within the same image and overall eliminate the possibility of mother/foal CA bounding box pairs.

-CVS: It would help to briefly explain why de-dup is needed.

 ```python
 all_aids = ibs.get_valid_aids()